Download Careers360 App

 NMC Approved Colleges for MBBS Abroad

 An important fact regarding the NMC approved universities or countries for MBBS is that NMC does not endorse or recommend any universities or countries to study MBBS abroad.
-Instead they have provided a set guidelines for MBS aspirants.
-Any university or country that fulfils these rules are accepted by NMC.
+Instead, they have provided a set of guidelines for MBS aspirants.
+Any university or country that fulfils these rules is accepted by NMC.
 Similarly, the following colleges follow NMC guidelines for MBBS abroad.

 Eligibility Criteria to Study MBBS Abroad